Battle of Middle Boggy: Aftermath

-Col. Phillips camped at a site called Camp Kansas on the night after the battle.
-By now, he knew that the remainder of the 14th Cavalry would not be coming to his assistance.
-The next day, Phillips divided his command into two groups.
-He sent the cavalry soldiers south under Major Willetts in pursuit of the fleeing Confederates and seeking Gov. Colbert.
-He ordered Colonel Wattles to take command of the infantry and proceed to old Fort Holmes.
+The night after the battle, Col. Phillips camped at a site known as Camp Kansas.
+By the following morning, he understood that the remainder of the 14th Cavalry would not be coming to his assistance.
+Phillips divided his command into two groups: he sent Major Willetts and the cavalry soldiers south to pursue Gov. Colbert and the fleeing Confederates, and ordered Colonel Wattles to take command of the infantry and proceed to old Fort Holmes.
 (Note: Fort Holmes was originally established in 1834 at the mouth of Little River as a forward base for the Leavenworth-Dodge Expedition.)

-On February 15, Phillips ordered his troops to burn Pontotoc Court House and all the Confederate and Chickasaw buildings in the town of Cochran.
-He also ordered the destruction of Colbert Institute, a pre-war Chickasaw school that had been used to house Confederate troops.
+Phillips followed Major Willetts south, eventually arriving at the town of Cochran—present-day Stonewall, Oklahoma—where residents had already been warned by the retreating Confederate soldiers of his coming.
+Philips ordered his troops to burn businesses, residences, and all other Confederate or Chickasaw buildings, including Pontotoc Court House and the Colbert Institute, a pre-war Chickasaw school that had been used to house Confederate troops.
+During the destruction, several Southern sympathizers were shot and killed by Union soldiers.
+Days later, on February 17, 1864, Philips's assault ended, 400 miles deep in enemy territory.

-The battle was a defeat for the Confederates.
-However, the mistreatment of civilians and killings of wounded soldiers by the Union troops strengthened the resolve of Confederates and their sympathizers to continue the fight.
+Ultimately, though the battle was a defeat for the Confederates, the Union troops' destruction, mistreatment of civilians, and killing of wounded soldiers effectively re-energized and reinforced the resolve of the Confederates and their sympathizers to continue the fight.
+This kind of destruction perpetrated by the Union Army extended throughout the South, generating a similar effect, inadvertently strengthening Confederate sympathy.

-The Atoka County Historical Society celebrates the Battle of Middle Boggy with a reenactment every third year.

-In 2010, the National Park Service's American Battlefield Protection Program noted: